byunw/byunw.github.io/multivariable-calculus.md

 What I write on this page is the representation of my understanding.

 ## What is function?

-function maps every element in the domain of the function to exactly one element in the codomain of the function.
+A function maps every in set X to an element in set Y. set X is called the domain of the function and the codomain of the function is set Y.
-We usually denote a function as f.

 ## What is the formal definition of finite limit?